When you're not following a plan on social media, it's easy to forget to post regularly.

-- When an Instagram user finds your business's account, the images will appear coordinated and well-thought-out.
+- When an Instagram user finds your business' account, the images will appear coordinated and well-thought-out.

-- Your followers will begin to sense pattern in your content and pause when they see your post as they scroll because they recognize that pattern.
+- Your followers will begin to sense patterns in your content and pause when they see your post as they scroll because they recognize that pattern.

-- When you've pre-selected a go-to font and color scheme, it takes some of the planning pressure off of you.
-There are fewer decisions to make for each new post.
+- When you've pre-selected a go-to font and color scheme, it takes away some of the pressure of planning because there are fewer decisions to make for each new post.

-If you use Adobe Spark, you can download our free Adobe Spark Instagram templates to get started on creating a new post with a template rather than starting from scratch.
+If you use Adobe Spark, you can download our free Adobe Spark Instagram templates to create a new post with a template rather than starting from scratch.
 You'll also get access to the previously-mentioned calendar of content ideas.

 To establish visual consistency across your posts, pay attention to the colors in your photos, the filters you use, the fonts you use in your images, and, if you'd like, the pattern of content types you're posting.

-- Colors: Keep your brand colors top-of-mind when creating Instagram posts.
-Pick a few colors that complement your primary brand color and ensure that the most prominent color in each of your posts is one of those colors.
+- Colors - Keep your brand colors top of mind when creating Instagram posts.
+Pick a few colors that complement your primary brand color and ensure that the most prominent color appears in your posts.

-- Fonts: Select one font to use whenever you want to overlay text on photos or videos.
+- Fonts - Select one font to use whenever you want to overlay text on photos or videos and use one of your brand colors for the font.
 Since Instagram is a friendly platform, aim to use an easy-to-read, sans-serif font and keep it the same across all posts.
-Use the same couple of font colors, too.

-- Content Pattern: To create a visual pattern for your overall feed, make sure that every third post has a certain background color.
-Since Instagram has three columns in the grid view, you'll end up with a column that shows you thoughtfully plan your posts.
-You might consider using a white background with the same font style and color to share an industry tip for every third post, for example.
+- Content Pattern - To create a visual pattern for your overall feed, ensure that every third post has a specific background color.
+Since Instagram has three columns in the grid view, you'll end up with a column that shows you thoughtfully planned your posts.
+You might consider using a white background with the same font style and color to share an industry tip for every third post.